Nepal: Political turmoil unleashes more health risks during COVID surge | DW | 26.05.2021

 "It's impossible to break the chain within the next one or two months, as the virulent virus has already spread to communities, villages and the countryside," he said.

-He added that bringing the pandemic under control in villages would take longer compared with cities.
+Marasini said it would take longer to bring the spread under control in villages than in cities.
 There is limited access to health care facilities in rural Nepal.
 People also rarely follow pandemic protocols, including social distancing, wearing masks and tracing contacts, Marasini said.

-He warned that an election campaign, which largely happen door-to-door in Nepal, would not be possible until the majority of the populations is fully vaccinated .
+He warned that election campaigns, which largely happen door-to-door in Nepal, would not be possible until the majority of the populations is fully vaccinated .

-Marasini added that the target for elections seems far-fetched, as only 2.5% of Nepal's population has received a vaccine shot.
+Marasini said the target of November for elections seemed far-fetched, as only 2.5% of Nepal's population has received a vaccine shot.

 Nepal has had trouble securing vaccine import deals, after the COVID crisis in India forced Delhi to cut off supply in March.
 On Wednesday, however, China said it would provide 1 million vaccine doses to Nepal.